coderextreme/Analytic-Assets-Calculator/README.md

 Input: one cli ( command line interace ) command every syntax word must be seperated by whitespace, also brackets

-Calculation objects can be a key value matrix: key is timestamp and value is a price it can be a matrix with one key and multiple values it can be float numbers it can be lists of float numbers for calculation with the same amount of values having a key valueS matrix
++ Calculation objects can be a key value matrix: key is timestamp and value is a price

++ it can be a matrix with one key and multiple values

++ it can be float numbers

++ it can be lists of float numbers for calculation with the same amount of values having a key valueS matrix

++ statistical calculations, oszillators and indicators are to be implemented and partly already available, but all in the level of doing it by formula in its essence, like real math

+There is no user friendly interface yet.
+For end users it is going to be better, not to know that there is a calculator like this behind, for what they want.
+End users is better to be given: a user interface, that does not overburden their mind.
+For example they better say they want the altcoin in the price of another altcoin instead to have to understand and know that this is just a division about one coin by another, whereat both must be given in the price bitcoin or in just the same price unit.
+This is like calculation in physics, because it is formulas with units.

 ## E Examples